 When is service recommended?
 Every 60,000 kms

-How much is this service?: The fluid is the cheapest component of your power-steering system.
-Changing it can help to prolong the life of other, more expensive power-steering components such as the power-steering pump and the stratospherically expensive power-steering rack.
+How much is this service?
+The fluid is the cheapest component of your power-steering system.
+It costs $79.00 for labour plus the cost of the fluid.
+Changing it can help to prolong the life of other, more expensive power-steering components such as the power-steering pump and the very expensive power-steering rack.

 Why do I have to do this?
 Over time, the seals, O-rings and internal power-steering components will wear out.
 When they break apart, they contaminate the power-steering fluid, which forces the power-steering pump to work harder (having to pump little chunks instead of just fluid) and eventually break down.